 Take a clean, textured washcloth and place it in the freezer for a short period of time.
 A ribbed washcloth is especially effective because the ribbing helps to create friction when the baby bites on it.
 The coolness of the washcloth will alleviate some of the teething pain and soothe your baby.

 Put Their Pacifier In The Fridge

-The pacifier is most baby’s favourite item!
-They’ll appreciate it even more when it’s nice and cool on their gums.
+The pacifier is most baby’s favorite item!
+They’ll appreciate it, even more, when it’s nice and cool on their gums.
 Refrigerate their pacifier and when it’s chilled, place it in their mouths.